brikis98/ping-play/README.md

 4. Add support for in-order, pure server-side rendering of pagelets for use cases that don't support JavaScript (e.g.
    SEO).
 5. Add examples to the sample apps of using client-side templates (e.g. Mustache.js) to render pagelets.
+6. Add examples of error handling while doing BigPipe streaming.
-6. More integration tests of the streaming to actually check timings and ensure JavaScript code is working
+7. More integration tests of the streaming to actually check timings and ensure JavaScript code is working

 # License